madeleine200/books_analysis/README.md

 ### Troubleshooting
 If you get the following error:
 ```
-'spyder' is not recongized as an internal or external command, operable program of batch file
+'spyder' is not recongized as an internal or external command, operable program or batch file
 ```
 Try installing Spyder using:
 ```